 AUM: $5.6 trillion

 Vanguard has become synonymous with the strategy of passive investing, in which money is placed in mutual funds designed to mirror the activity of specific indexes or the broader stock market.
 Vanguard boasts of low expense ratios for most of its funds.
 In addition to asset management, Vanguard offers brokerage services, financial planning, annuities, and other services.

 Most people think of J.P.
-Morgan Chase as an investment bank, but it has a robust asset management business and got $1.3 billion in assets moved from BlackRock as part of a new custody arrangement last year.
+Morgan Chase as an investment bank, but it has a robust asset management business and got $1.3 billion in assets moved from BlackRock as part of a new custody arrangement in 2017.